Cloudflare CDN for HollaEx

 Setting Up Cloudflare

-To start, simply go to cloudflare.com, make an account, and click the "Add Site" button on the console.
+To get started, simply visit cloudflare.com, create an account, and click the "Onboard a domain" button on the console.

 Cloudflare then displays the existing DNS configurations for your domain.
 Compare what Cloudflare has found to what is in your DNS settings and add anything it has missed (it's generally pretty good at picking up everything it needs though).